 Dr. Robert Garcia is an educator and the 28th Mayor of Long Beach.
 He was re-elected to a second term by almost 80% of the vote in 2018.

 Mayor Garcia immigrated to the United States at age 5 and was raised in Southern California.
-The Mayor, a college and university educator, holds an M.A. from the University of Southern California and an Ed.D. in Higher Education from Cal State Long Beach, where he also earned his B.A. in Communication.
+The Mayor, a college and university educator, holds an M.A. from the University of Southern California and an Ed.D. in Higher Education from Cal State Long Beach, where he also earned his B.A. in Communications.

 He has proposed and passed ten ballot initiatives since 2014.
 They include measures to support safety and infrastructure, a cannabis tax, and reforms to strengthen the city auditor, set term limits, and create ethics and redistricting commissions.
-His signature initiative, Measure A, has launched the largest infrastructure repair program in a generation.
+His signature ballot initiative, Measure A, has launched the largest infrastructure repair program in a generation.